 Credit:Nepaltraveller.com

-As his house seemed to be far from the place, his shouting could not be noticed by the citizens at his home, and nobody followed him.
-This enraged the individual, and so he asked the goddess to kill everybody in his residence.
+As his house seemed far from the place, his shouting could not be noticed by the citizens at his home, and nobody followed him.
+This enraged the individual, so he asked the goddess to kill everybody in his residence.

-The goddess granted the person's dangerous wish.
-On reaching home, he found all his relatives dead, which angered him furthermore, and he returned to Dwaredhunga.
-On seeing him back, the goddess opened the temple gate and fled.
+The goddess grants the person a dangerous wish.
+On reaching home, he finds all his relatives dead, which angers him further.
+He returns to Dwaredhunga.
+On seeing him back, the goddess opens the temple gate and flees.

-Locals say that the impression of the blow delivered to the temple door by the wrathful individual can still be seen.
-The goddess left the place forever because of this occurrence, going through Triveni, Panchpur Patan, Mallapuri Patan, and finally settled in Badimalika.
+Locals say the impression of the blow delivered to the temple door by the wrathful individual can still be seen.
+Because of this occurrence, the goddess left the place forever, passing through Triveni, Panchpur Patan, and Mallapuri Patan before finally settling in Badimalika.

 Itinerary of Badimalika Temple

-- Our trek starts from the second day.
+- Our trek starts on the second day.

 - Day 02: Jadga to Karala